bartak-v/gja/README.md

 - This is a set of examples that showcase some functions of Primefaces 12.0.
 - For deployment see [Section on .war deployment](#deploying-war-files-to-GlassFish-linux-but-it-should-work-on-windows-too).
 - Older examples were adapted and refactored to work with Jakarta EE 10, Glassfish 7 and JDK 17.
 Other maven dependencies were also updated to latest versions.
-- Incompatible examples were removed, new ones were added.
+- Incompatible examples were removed (total of 3), new ones were added instead.
-- Compiled `.war` files are added to `war/` in the root Primefaces directory for easy deployment.
+- Compiled `.war` files has been added to `_war/` in the root Primefaces directory for easy deployment.
 - `Javadoc` documentation has been generated and put into `doc/` in each example.

 #### JPA and Hibernate Examples